Cyber-Chic/blog-preview-card/README.md

 ### The challenge

-To create a blog preview card and have it look as close to the original design as possible.
+- To create a blog preview card and have it look as close to the original design as possible.

-Users must be able to:

-- View the optimal layout depending on their device's screen size
-- See hover states for interactive elements
+- Users must be able to: See hover states for interactive elements.

 ### Screenshot